 A Community Infrastructure Levy (CIL) is collected by Elmbridge Borough Council from Developers.
 Local organisations and community groups can apply for awards from this fund.
 A Spending Board covering Cobham, Oxshott, Stoke d’Abernon and Downside, and consisting of local Councillors, decides which projects in our area receive funding.
-Applications succeeding this year included:
+Applications succeeding in 2018 included:

 The Heritage Trust applied for CIL funds in respect of three footpaths – one in Leigh Hill Road, one at Knowle Park and one at Downside.

 The Patient Participation Group at Cobham Health Centre applied for CIL funds for two projects: For an Ambulatory ECG monitor plus three Ambulatory Blood Pressure monitors and also for a part-time person for a period of time to provide an enhanced registration process for new patients and to produce and distribute an up-to-date information pack about the available services.
 (Mar 2018)